Random walks and L\'evy processes as rough paths: Iid arrays and L e vy processes in Lie groups

+Throughout this section, we fix a Lie group $G$ with Lie algebra $\g$, and identify $\g$ with the space of left-invariant vector fields on $G$.
 Let $u_1, \ldots, u_m$ be a basis for $\g$.
 We equip $\g$ with the inner product for which $u_1,\ldots, u_m$ is an orthonormal basis.
+For an element $y \in \g$ we write $y = \sum_{i=1}^m y^iu_i$.
 When $x$ is an element of a normed space, we denote its norm by $|x|$.